Eloping in Hawaii

 1. Combine Your Destination Wedding with Your Honeymoon

 Why not combine both your special day with your romantic honeymoon week?
-While it’s obvious that it’ll save money, many couples don’t realize how much they can save.
+While it’s apparent that it’ll save money, many couples don’t realize how much they can save.

-Our Hawaii wedding packages range from $395 to $8,825.
-If you view our packages, you'll see how much is included for such amazing prices.
+Our Hawaii wedding packages range from $395 to $8,825 (at the time of this blog post).
+If you view our packages, you’ll see how much is included for such amazing prices.
 Some couples spend more.
 Some spend less.
-But it's surprising to many how affordable it really is.
+But it’s surprising to many how affordable it is.

 You can have an affordable destination wedding with a limo, photo, and video for less than you think.